bmorris3/hipparchus/docs/hipparchus/tutorial.rst

-Let's compute the CCF between the template and the observed Proxima Cen spectrum in the echelle order nearest to the wavelength 6800 Angstroms:
+Let's compute the CCF between the template and the observed Proxima Cen spectrum in the echelle order nearest to the wavelength 6800 Angstroms using the `~hipparchus.cross_corr` function:

 .. code-block:: python